 Of the three Japanese maple (Acer palmatum) leaf types—red, green, or variegated—red Japanese maples are the most common and the most popular.
 The compact, slow-growing ‘Red Dragon’ cultivar was bred in New Zealand and is ideal for small yards, near a patio, or a rock garden.
-It naturally self-seeds in fall, which is a perfect time for planting, although you can start it anytime indoors.
-It is also well suited to being grown in a container.
+It is also well suited to being grown in a container or as a bonsai.

 The 'Red Dragon' Japanese maple is a variety with deeply cut, feathery, and fern-like leaves, hence the common name “laceleaf maple."
 It starts with bright red, cherry-colored leaves in the spring that become darker over the summer and turn scarlet in the fall.
 Its low height, weeping branches, and spreading habit make it look more like a shrub than a tree.
 After the tree has dropped its leaves, it is still an eye-catcher with its twisted trunk that becomes gnarlier as the tree matures.